pdm-project/pdm/docs/usage/scripts.md

 Relative paths are resolved against the project root.

++++ 2.20.2

+To identify the original calling working directory, each script gets the environment variable `PDM_RUN_CWD` injected.

 ### `site_packages`

 To make sure the running environment is properly isolated from the outer Python interpreter,